-But if you’re building a short-lived ap (e.g., a marketing app to support a one-time event), choose hybrid development—it’ll be cheaper and faster to develop an app with good performance.
+But if you’re building a short-lived app (e.g., a marketing app to support a one-time event), choose cross-platform development — it’ll be cheaper and faster to develop an app with good performance.

 The mobile world is a dynamic environment.
 Mobile solutions that once were widely popular have virtually disappeared from the market (e.g., BlackBerry or Windows Mobile).

 That’s why it’s important to take into consideration your app’s lifetime when thinking about native or cross-platform development.
 The rule of thumb is, the longer the lifetime, the more it relies on stable technologies with a long-term upgrade roadmap.